MicrosoftDocs/xamarin-docs/contributing-guidelines/template.md

 [Next](../docs/csharp/expression-trees-translating.md)
 ```

-You can see an example of step-by-steps in action at the [Advanced Threat Analytics docs](/advanced-threat-analytics/deploy-use/install-ata-step2).
+You can see an example of step-by-steps in action in the [Advanced Threat Analytics documentation](/advanced-threat-analytics/deploy-use/install-ata-step2).